“I shouldn’t be feeling this way” is a common thought. The question is what to do with it.

 Focusing too much on the “shoulds” isn’t helpful.
 You feel a certain way.
 Rather than beat yourself up over the feeling itself, think about what you can do with it.

 Brooding on “should,” however, doesn’t help you change anything.
 Standards of “should” may be arbitrary or based on ideas you don’t have to subscribe to.
 An unusual reaction to something isn’t necessarily a sign of a mental health issue (and if it is, beating yourself up over it won’t help).
 Experiencing emotions that are ungenerous or crude doesn’t mean that you’re compelled to act on such feelings or that your feelings will never change.
 Also, you don’t have to feel a certain way simply because of your sex, race, or other demographic characteristics.
-Even if the people around you all express the same kinds of emotions or sentiments, the reality is messier.
+Even if the people around you all express the same kinds of emotions, the reality is messier.
 They aren’t all feeling the same way, definitely not all the time.

 “But I shouldn’t feel this way…” Whether you “should” or “shouldn’t,” the fact is, you do.
 So what do you do next?